-I don’t remember ever having any.
-In fact, I’m pretty sure the only thing we learned all year was how to write our first names.
+I don’t remember ever having any… or even learning much of anything.
 But my 5-year-old started kindergarten this year, and her teacher has been sending little assignments home every couple of weeks.

 Among the things they’ve learned: how to recognize numbers, what sounds the letters of the alphabet make, what their home phone number is… and of course, some practical life skills like how to cut with scissors!

 When it was time to practice their cutting skills, the kids came home with a small piece of paper featuring a few different shapes.
-But that wasn’t quite enough for my 5-year-old, who struggled with a few of the shapes and ended up feeling pretty frustrated.
+But that wasn’t quite enough for my 5-year-old, who struggled with a few of the shapes.

 So to make things easier for her, I decided to create some more worksheets that she could use to practice cutting lines and shapes.